Ric Grech: Career

 Returning to England, Grech recorded Blind Faith's eponymous album with Clapton, Winwood and drummer Ginger Baker, a former Clapton bandmate in Cream.
 The quartet toured the US to support it but Clapton was disappointed with the quality of the music and performances, so the group disbanded.
-Grech and Winwood stayed with Baker to form Ginger Baker's Air Force, a supergroup that also included Denny Laine (ex-Moody Blues and future-Paul McCartney and Wings) on guitar, Chris Wood (ex-Traffic) on saxophone and flute, and several other musicians; when that group ended, Winwood reformed Traffic with original members Wood and Jim Capaldi, and Grech joined as their bassist.
+Grech and Winwood stayed with Baker to form Ginger Baker's Air Force, a supergroup that also included Denny Laine (ex-Moody Blues and future-Paul McCartney and Wings) on guitar, Chris Wood (ex-Traffic) on saxophone and flute, and several other musicians.
+Also, after Blind Faith ended, Winwood reformed Traffic with original members Wood and Jim Capaldi; and, following the recording of John Barleycorn Must Die, Grech joined as their bassist.

 In October 1969, between Blind Faith and Traffic, Grech recorded two tracks for an unfinished solo project, "Spending All My Days" and "Exchange And Mart".
 Among the participants in the session was George Harrison.
 In 1970, Grech appeared on Graham Bond's album Holy Magick.

 As in Family, Grech lasted two albums with Traffic — the live Welcome to the Canteen and the well-received The Low Spark of High Heeled Boys.
 Along with drummer Jim Gordon, Grech co-wrote the minor hit "Rock N Roll Stew."
 Drugs, however, remained a problem, and Winwood and his bandmates eventually decided they had no alternative but to dismiss him.

 Grech remained active in session work, playing with Rod Stewart, Ronnie Lane, Vivian Stanshall and Muddy Waters.
 He also worked with Rosetta Hightower, the Crickets, Bee Gees and Gram Parsons.
 In January 1973, he performed in Eric Clapton's Rainbow Concert, and he reunited with Roger Chapman and Charlie Whitney when the duo recorded an album in 1974 after Family's breakup.
 Grech was one of many special guests on that record, which led Chapman and Whitney to form the group Streetwalkers.
 Grech, however, was not in that band.

 Grech made at least two reported attempts to start a new rock group in the 1970s but both failed.
 During 1973–74, he played in one of numerous versions of the late Buddy Holly backing band The Crickets.

 In 1973, RSO Records released the only album under his own name, credited to "Rick" Grech.
 The album was titled The Last Five Years.
 It contained songs that Grech wrote and recorded with Family, Gram Parsons, Blind Faith, Traffic, and Ginger Baker's Airforce between 1968 and 1973.
 One track, "Just a Guest", was written by Grech and sung by Rosetta Hightower.
 It is apparently exclusive to this album.